 Belize City Cruise Port: Tips, Attractions, Weather

-Altun Ha.
-Credit: Wikimedia Creative Commons license
+| Altun Ha.
+Credit: Wikimedia Creative Commons license |

-Passengers will arrive at the cruise terminal and the Belize City Cruise Village, which offers the most convenient shopping and dining.
+Passengers arrive at the cruise terminal and the Belize City Cruise Village, which offers the most convenient shopping and dining.

-The rest of the city offers cultural centers, historical centers and colonial architecture along with the usual shopping, bars, nightlife and restaurants.
+The rest of the city has cultural centers, historical centers and colonial architecture along with the usual shopping, bars, nightlife and restaurants.
 Cultural and historical attractions in the city include the House of Culture, Museum of Belize and St. John’s Cathedral.

 Quick Travel Tips

-• The ecotourism country is more known for jungles and Mayan ruins than beaches.
+- The ecotourism country is more known for jungles and Mayan ruins than beaches.

-• Mayan history dominates many of the major attractions.
+- Mayan history dominates many of the major attractions.

 Where is Belize City?

 Belize City is 224 miles south of Cozumel and 136 miles northwest of Roatan along the Central American coast of the Caribbean Sea.
-Its location makes it a common port of call on western Caribbean cruises, especially ones that last seven days or longer.
+Its convenient location makes it a common port of call on western Caribbean cruises, especially ones that last seven days or longer.

 Attractions and Shore Excursions